gf777/mitoVGP/README.md

 - mitoVGP_conda_env.yml - conda environment containing all software required to run the pipeline on Linux

-- mitoVGP.sh - the wrapper to run the full pipeline
+- mitoVGP - the pipeline

-- scripts/ - the intermediate scripts required by mitoVGP.sh
+- scripts/ - the intermediate scripts required by mitoVGP

 <b>Quick Start</b>